bkirwi/decline/doc/src/main/tut/structure.md

 ---
 layout: docs
-title:  "Structure"
+title:  "Structuring a complex CLI"
-position: 3
+position: 4
 ---

 If you've read the [user's guide](./usage.html), you've seen how to use `decline` to write a small command-line application.
-Writing a large one is, broadly speaking, just more of the same stuff... but like any large codebase, a big CLI can grow hard to deal with if it's not structured well.
+Writing a large one is, broadly speaking, just more of the same... but like any large codebase, a big CLI can grow hard to deal with if it's not structured well.

 `decline` is shaped a little differently than other command-line parsers, so the options you have for structuring your code might not be obvious!
 In this page,
-we'll walk through a few ideas that might help and where they're useful.
+we'll walk through a few ideas that can help and when they may be useful.

 ## A running example